Reduce Sex Trafficking in 25 U.S. Cities

 The Plan to Reduce Sex Trafficking

-We will reduce sex trafficking in 25 U.S. cities by working with and supporting local partners to
+We will reduce sex trafficking in 25 U.S. cities by building the power of local communities to

 Expand the societal safety net available to vulnerable populations and trafficking victims to reduce their risk of being trafficked and increase avenues for exit.